-The industrial sector uses more delivered energy than any other end-use sector, consuming more than half of the world's total delivered energy.
+The industrial sector uses more delivered energy than any other end-use sector, consuming about one third of the world's total delivered energy.

 Energy is used in the industrial sector for a wide number of industrial processes, with many opportunities for savings and increase energy efficiency.